Raspberry Pi Pico#

 Setup#

-To use this target, Pigweed must be set up to build against the Raspberry Pi Pico SDK.
-This can be downloaded via pw package, and then the build must be manually configured to point to the location of the downloaded SDK.
+To use this target, Pigweed must be set up to use FreeRTOS and the Pico SDK HAL.
+The supported repositories can be downloaded via pw package, and then the build must be manually configured to point to the locations the repositories were downloaded to.

 pw package install pico_sdk